fxnn/gopath/README.md

 // go on
 ```

-...gopath allows you to write the operations first, and do the error checking later.
+...GoPath allows you to write the operations first, and do the error checking later.

 ```go
 var p = gopath.FromPath("/my/path/to/somewhere").Abs().EvalSymlinks().Rel("other/path")